-This work has been supported by the National Natural Science Foundation of China (Grant Nos.
-11772332, 11790292 and 11727803), the NSFC Basic Science Center Program for "Multiscale Problems in Nonlinear Mechanics" (Grant No. 11988102), the Strategic Priority Research Program of the Chinese Academy of Sciences (Project No. XDB22040501), and the Opening Fund of State Key Laboratory of Nonlinear Mechanics.
-The simulations were performed on resources provided by the ScGrid of Supercomputing Center, Computer Network Information Center of the Chinese Academy of Sciences, the LNMGrid of the State Key Laboratory of Nonlinear Mechanics, and the Pawsey Supercomputing Center with funding from the Australian Government and the Government of Western Australia.
+The authors are grateful for the financial supports from the National Natural Science Foundation of China (Nos.
+11772332, 11790292, 11727803, 11988102), the Strategic Priority Research Program of the Chinese Academy of Sciences (No. XDB22040501), and the Opening Fund of State Key Laboratory of Nonlinear Mechanics, China.
+The simulations were performed on resources provided by the ScGrid of Supercomputing Center, Computer Network Information Center of the Chinese Academy of Sciences, the LNMGrid of the State Key Laboratory of Nonlinear Mechanics, China, and the Pawsey Supercomputing Research Center with funding from the Australian Government and the Government of Western Australia.